And I Love You So (song)

 "And I Love You So" is a song written by folk singer and guitarist Don McLean and released on his 1970 debut album, Tapestry.
 Its verses feature an unusual rhyming scheme for a popular song: ABBA versus the usual AB(C or A)B. The song was the B-side to McLean's debut single "Castles in the Air", released in January 1971.
 In 1973, "And I Love You So" was released as an A-side with "If We Try" as its B-side on United Artists Records.
+Versions were released by major artists such as Bobby Goldsboro, Ed Ames, and Bobby Vinton, but only Perry Como's version made a significant chart appearance.
+It spawned his next album, And I Love You So.

 Perry Como recording

 "And I Love You So" was a 1973 hit for singer Perry Como on his RCA Victor album of the same name, And I Love You So, reaching No. 29 on the Billboard Hot 100 chart.
 It would be the last of his many popular recordings, dating back to 1943, to reach the top 40.
 It also spent one week at No. 1 on the Easy Listening chart.
 It reached No. 2 in South Africa and No. 3 on the UK Singles Chart on RCA Records and remained on the chart for 35 weeks (the longest of his hits in the UK).

 Como also recorded a Spanish version, titled "Y te quiero así".
+He received personal Spanish lessons from the head of RCA International to get the record made.